spdx/spdx-3-model/model/ExpandedLicensing/Classes/NoneLicense.md

 ## Summary

-A concrete subclass of AnyLicenseInfo used by Individuals in the ExpandedLicensing profile.
+A concrete subclass of AnyLicenseInfo used by the NoneLicense Individual in the ExpandedLicensing profile.

 ## Description